dress96/Interface/README.md

 - It have a unique basic design however you want to change this easily.
 - The javascript code of each menu is divided and uses OOP programming

-Currently this script is deprecated since ESX is currently having to be used less.
+Currently this script is discontinued and there are no intentions to continue with its optimization and modernization.

 Credits.